Motivic Chern classes of Schubert cells, Hecke algebras, and applications to Casselman's problem: Motivic Chern classes and -theoretic stable envelopes

-can be thought as a {\em motivic Segre class}, i.e.,~a $\Kt$-theoretic analogue of the Segre-Schwartz-MacPherson class discussed in~\cite{aluffi:inclusionI,ohmoto:eqcsm,AMSS:shadows, fejer.rimanyi:CSMdeg}.
-More precisely, it will be the motivic Segre class of the {\em motivic dual}\/ $\calD_{mot}([Y(w)])$ of the dual Schubert variety $Y(w)$, for an equivariant motivic duality {$\calD_{mot}$} (extending~\cite{bittner:universal}) introduced in our forthcoming paper~\cite{AMSS:MCcot}, with
+can be thought as a {\em motivic Segre class}, i.e.,~a $\Kt$-theoretic analogue of the Segre-Schwartz-MacPherson class discussed in~\cite{aluffi:inclusionI,ohmoto:eqcsm,AMSS:shadows,fejer.rimanyi:CSMdeg, mihalcea.naruse.su}.
+More precisely, it will be the motivic Segre class of the {\em motivic dual}\/ $\calD_{\mot}([Y(w)])$ of the dual Schubert variety $Y(w)$, for an equivariant motivic duality {$\calD_{\mot}$} (extending~\cite{bittner:universal}), with

-as an equivariant extension of~\cite[{Corollary 5.19}]{schurmann2009characteristic}.
+as an equivariant extension of~\cite[{Corollary~5.19}]{schurmann2009characteristic}.